taylortempleton/VerificationPractice_SimpleCPU/README.md

 Taylor Templeton

-(I am a Raleigh, NC based engineer with a semiconductor fabrication background reskilling to apply for an entry-level design verification role.
+(I am a Raleigh, NC based engineer with a semiconductor fabrication background, reskilling in hopes of landing an entry-level design verification role.
 [Resume](2023_05_May_25_TaylorTempleton_GithubVersion.pdf))

 ## Verification Plan